 The idea of purely digital currency wasn't brand new, however.
 A number of thinkers at the time, including people that are popular in the crypto world now, were all advocating for something like this (Roger Ver, Craig Wright, etc).

 But the one that really made waves was Satoshi Nakamoto with the titular 'Bitcoin: A Peer-to-Peer Electronic Cash System' which was published in 2008.
-In this white paper, the author[s] walked through just how Bitcoin could function as a trustless, peer to peer digital currency solution, with the longer-term goal of being an entirely practical, and international currency.
+In this white paper, the author[s] walked through just how Bitcoin could function as a trust-less, peer to peer digital currency solution, with the longer-term goal of being an entirely practical, and international currency.

-It was somewhat appropriate that during the time: centralised banks were undergoing the single worst economic recession since the Great Depression, wiping trillions of dollars off the market, with a ripple effect that is still being felt.
+It was somewhat appropriate that during the time: centralized banks were undergoing the single worst economic recession since the Great Depression, wiping trillions of dollars off the market, with a ripple effect that is still being felt.

-Bitcoin, as previously mentioned, operates in a wholly digitalised and trustless way.
+Bitcoin, as previously mentioned, operates in a wholly digitalised and trust-less way.
 This means that holders will be able to pay other users through their digital wallets with relative ease.

 All a user would need to do is get the unique wallet address from the person they wish to send the BTC to, specify the amount and send!

-While the immediate advantage is the fact that it's an entirely trustless, international, secure and anonymous[ish] payment system.
+While the immediate advantage is the fact that it's an entirely trust-less, international, secure and anonymous[ish] payment system.
 The drawback is that the transaction speeds still leave something to be desired.